Port Huron, Michigan: Government

 The city government is organized under a council–manager government form.
 The City Council is responsible for appointing a city manager, who is the chief administrative officer of the city.
 The manager supervises the administrative affairs of the city and carries out the policies established by the City Council.
 As the Chief Administrative Officer, the City Manager is responsible for the organization of the administrative branch and has the power to appoint and remove administrative officers who are responsible for the operation of departments which carry out specific functions.
 The City Council consists of seven elected officials—a mayor and six council members.
 Beginning with the 2011 election, citizens voted separately for Mayor and Council.
 Council members will serve staggered four-year terms and the mayor will serve a two-year term.
-The current mayor is former city clerk Pauline Repp.
 The city levies an income tax of 1 percent on residents and 0.5 percent on nonresidents.

+The current mayor is Anita Ashford, who was elected in November 2024 to her first two year term after defeating eight term incumbent Pauline Repp.

+Port Huron lies in the 64th State House District and is represented by Republican Joseph G. Pavlov.
+In the State Senate, Port Huron is represented by Dan Lauwers in the 25th State Senate District.

-Federally, Port Huron is part of Michigan's 10th congressional district, represented by Republican Lisa McClain, elected in 2020.
+Federally, Port Huron is part of Michigan's 9th Congressional District, represented by Republican Lisa McClain, elected in 2022.